ColOfAbRiX/figlet4s/README.md

 Some example applications are:

 * A banner for your logs
-* Great login message on shells
+* Great login message on terminals
+* Text-base adventure game
+* ASCII-art for retro-looking websites

 ## Quick start